Synthetic fibered $(\infty,1)$-category theory: (Iso)inner families

 \subsubsection{Isoinner families}

 We introduce the notion of isoinner family over general bases, even though we mostly will require the base to be (complete) Segal.
-Over Segal bases, isoinnerness can be expressed through relative Segal and Rezk conditions.
+Over Segal bases, being isoinner can be expressed through relative Segal and Rezk conditions.
 Then it follows again by \cref{ssec:clos-orth} that these families are closed under several operations.

 \begin{defn}[Isoinner family] A type family $P: B \to \UU$ is an \emph{isoinner family} if it is an inner family and every fiber is $!_\walkBinv$-local, \ie,~the proposition

 is inhabited. \end{defn}

 In case $B$ is a Segal type, $P:B \to \UU$ being an isoinner family is equivalent to